jbequ5/Hydrogen/SPEC.md

 ### 3. Data, Stress Tests, and Physics Gates in Internal Mining Loops

 #### 3.1 Core Principle
-Internal mining loops (Estimation Mode and Light Training Mode) must use **different data and stress conditions** from the validator’s hidden evaluation set.
+Internal mining loops (Estimation Mode and Light Training Mode) must use **different data and stress conditions** from the validator's hidden evaluation set.
 This preserves the adversarial integrity of official scoring while still providing useful signal for iteration.

-Miners and agents **never** have access to the validator’s hidden test data or the full hidden stress variant set during local loops.
+Miners and agents **never** have access to the validator's hidden test data or the full hidden stress variant set during local loops.

 #### 3.2 Training Data in Local Loops
 - Local loops may use procedural data generation and The Well slices.
 - Data generation should use different random seeds or subsampling strategies than the validator.
 - Custom datasets are allowed if properly validated.
-- The goal is to enable meaningful training signal without replicating the validator’s exact data distribution.
+- The goal is to enable meaningful training signal without replicating the validator's exact data distribution.

 #### 3.3 Local Stress Testing and Evaluation
 - **Estimation Mode**: Uses fast approximations anchored to the noisy prior.
 No actual stress rollout is performed.
 - **Light Training Mode**: May run a **reduced, non-hidden set** of stress-like variants for local evaluation.
-These variants must be different from the validator’s hidden stress set.
+These variants must be different from the validator's hidden stress set.
 - Local stress testing should still apply physics-aware metrics (residuals, conservation, stability) for signal quality.
-- Full hard physics gates **can** be applied during Light Training Mode for better learning signal, but this does not replace the validator’s official gated evaluation.
+- Full hard physics gates **can** be applied during Light Training Mode for better learning signal, but this does not replace the validator's official gated evaluation.

 #### 3.4 Why This Separation Matters
 - Prevents miners from gaming the official hidden stress by tuning against it locally.